Akmolinka | Poulard wheat

 What’s the difference between a winter and spring wheat?

 How does this effect eaters?
 Winter wheat is typically harvested in hotter weather, which tends to create gluten with greater elasticity (tendency to contract).
 Spring wheat is harvested later in the year, when it’s cooler and more moist and inclines gluten to have greater extensibility (tendency to move outward).
+These are generalizations, though, and vary by region and varietal.

 Find additional resources at CaliforniaGrains.com/Campaign.